 MSC Orchestra, because the staff really care about their passengers in a way I have not experienced in over 20 years of working in the travel industry.
 Maybe the reason is that the staff are on nine month contracts rather than six which means they genuinely do care about their passengers otherwise they wouldn't last the contracts - but whatever the reason it does lead to a great atmosphere on board. - David

-The most beautiful ship I saw must be the Equinox.
-I loved the attention to details, handmade chairs, Swarovski glass everywhere, Ice bar which melts every day, the food was second to none, however my favourite ship would be the Braemar, only because everything was just easier, more relaxed.
-Cabins are twice as big, staff was the friendliest and always happy to see you.
-It felt like being at Grandma's on holidays and you could see yourself coming back again and again. - Linda
+The most beautiful ship i've seen must be the Equinox.
+I loved the attention to detail, handmade chairs, Swarovski glass everywhere, Ice bar which melts every day, and the food was second to none.
+Having said this, my absolute favourite ship would be the Braemar, only because everything was just easier and more relaxed.
+Cabins are twice as big, staff were the friendliest and always happy to see you.
+It felt like being at Grandma's for the holidays and you could see yourself coming back again and again. - Linda

 Celebrity Eclipse.
 How something that weighs 122,000 tonnes can stay afloat baffles me.
 There is also plenty of variation in the casino. - Calaway